limix/glimix-core/doc/lmm.rst

         \end{array}
         \right).

-The marginal likelihood can thus be written as
+A diagonal covariance-matrix can then be used to define an equivalent marginal likelihood:

 .. math::

     \mathcal N\left(\mathrm Q^{\intercal} \mathbf y ~|~
                \mathrm Q^{\intercal} \mathrm X\boldsymbol\beta,~
-               s D \right).
+               s \mathrm D \right).

 Taking the logarithm and expanding it gives us